 What is social prescribing at Bath?

-Don’t worry if you are shy, feel socially awkward, get nervous turning up to things alone.
+Don’t worry if you are shy, feel socially awkward, or get nervous turning up to things alone.
 Our experienced facilitators are there to help create a safe, inclusive and welcoming space for all students and guide you through the activities.

 How can social prescribing help?